codegouvfr/react-dsfr/README.md

     {
         "defaultColorScheme": "system",
         // Preloading fonts prevent from https://fonts.google.com/knowledge/glossary/fout
-        // Be eco friendly, only preload the fonts variant you actually use!
+        // Be eco friendly, only preload the fonts variant you actually use,
+        // you can see in the network tab of your browser dev tools what are
+        // the font varian downloaded initially.
         "preloadFonts": ["Marianne-Bold", "Marianne-Regular", "Marianne-Medium"]
     }
 );